 Crew, is a Shetland Sheepdog, Beagle, Corgi mix that came to us at the age of 3.
 He was rescued from Georgia and brought to New Jersey by Home For Good Dogs out of Berkeley Heights, NJ.
 He is a lot of dog in a little package!

-He loves to run, chase and play Frisbee, and get body massages, but his favorite thing to do is agility.
+He loves to run, chase, play Frisbee and get body massages, but his favorite thing to do is agility.
 I really lucked out!

-Crew has earned multiple Championship awards through North American Dog Agility Council (NADAC) and has been inducted into their Hall of Fame for multiple categories.
-He has competed at the NADAC Championships twice.
-He has also made the Top Ten by Breed (12” Mixed Breed) list in all classes for several years.
-He has earned the AKC designation of Canine Good Citizen.
+Crew has earned 11 Championship awards through North American Dog Agility Council (NADAC) and has been inducted into their Hall of Fame for multiple categories.
+He has competed at the NADAC Championships 3 times and in 2019, Crew made it to the podium earning 3rd place overall for his group while his team earned 2nd place overall for their group.
+Crew consistently makes the Top Ten by Breed (12” Mixed Breed) list each year.
+He has also earned the AKC designation of Canine Good Citizen.

 Crew took to agility in a way I have never experienced especially for a 3 year old in a new home.
 He loved it and “got it” right away.
 He loves the rush of being able to run as well as the mental challenge of following direction and performing obstacles.
 He has made me a better handler for sure.
 He is FAST and has no problem telling me when I am not giving him direction in a timely fashion.